MicrosoftDocs/architecture-center/docs/multitenant-identity/web-api.md

 ---
 title: Secure a backend web API in a multitenant application
-description: How to secure a backend web API
+description: How to secure a backend web API.
 author: MikeWasson
 ms.date: 07/21/2017